UniversalDependencies/docs/_cs/feat/Animacy.md

 masculine animate, masculine inanimate, feminine and neuter.

-The following table demonstrates how masculine animate vs. inanimate inflection differs singular genitive, dative, accusative and locative, and plural nominative/vocative.
+The following table demonstrates how masculine animate vs. inanimate inflection differs in singular genitive, dative, accusative and locative, and plural nominative/vocative.
 The differences are also projected to congruent adjectives and determiners; plural nominative is also projected to predicative participles (_pánové zvítězili_ “gentlemen won” vs. _vozy zvítězily_ “cars won”).